 Based on case study analysis of comparable station areas in the Northeast, retail demand in the vicinity of the Meriden TOD Study Area is expected to be largely limited to convenience retail and community serving retail with a focus on the local market.
 As the residential units come on line, accompanying retail could be developed in categories such as food/grocery, general merchandise, apparel/accessories and personal services such as salons, gyms, and dining/drinking.

-An appropriate amount of retail to serve this market is estimated to be up to an additional 28,000 SF.
+Projections of retail demand outlined in the PB study far exceed what is indicated by the 4ward analysis.
+Given an upper threshold of 1,000 residential units, an appropriate amount of retail to serve this market is estimated to be up to an additional 28,000 SF.
 As this would need to accompany construction of residential facilities in the area, it would be expected to viable in a five- to ten-year window.
 A limited amount of destination retail or entertainment/museum space may be viable in the long-term if Meriden were to experience marked growth in key demographic segments such as empty-nesters or young professionals.